abhinabsarkar/istio/architecture/readme.md

 ## Getting to the Control Plane
 From Istio v1.5, the control plane has been reorganized into one service i.e. *istiod* which provides proxy sidecar loading, mesh calculation, security and validation.
 The different components of the istiod service are mentioned below:
-* Pilot - It provides platform-specific service discovery.
-Also, it generates the sidecar proxy configuration and pushes them to all the envoy proxies.
+* Pilot - Provides service discovery and traffic management policy/configuration for the proxies.
-* Galley - It provides configuration management & validation for Istio
+* Galley - Abstracts and provides configuration to components.
+It also does validation for Istio.
 * Citadel - It provides security features by providing TLS encryption to every Envoy proxy.
 It also provides authentication, authorization and audit (AAA) tools to protect services and data.

 > Mixer Adapater plugins are reimplemented within the mesh as Envoy plugins.
+Mixer enforces access control and usage policies.
+Collects telemetry from the proxies that is pushed into Prometheus.